utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

 When executing a tiny function part of a larger contract these operations will dominate and contribute greatly to the observed latency of the contract execution.
-These overheads contribute to the fees paid by anybody using the protocol, making any unnecessary overhead a potential roadblock in NEAR protocol's adoption.
+These overheads contribute to the fees paid by anybody using the protocol, making any unnecessary overhead a potential roadblock in UNC protocol's adoption.

 ### Throughput

-The faster we can execute the contract code, the more elaborate are the ideas that developers can express via contracts running on the NEAR protocol.
+The faster we can execute the contract code, the more elaborate are the ideas that developers can express via contracts running on the UNC protocol.
 The cheaper it is to execute contracts, the more approachable and usable the protocol is, so runtime performance is a direct consequence of the usability of the whole system as a whole.

 One of the more costly operations that occurs in a typical contract quite often is accounting for gas fees.
-It is quite important that the runtime gives sufficient flexibility to the NEAR validator to implement such operations efficiently.
+It is quite important that the runtime gives sufficient flexibility to the UNC validator to implement such operations efficiently.

 # Evaluation